-Course #: 662400 Length of time/Credits: 1 Year Course: 10 credits Recommended Prerequisite: Biology MYP; Chemistry MYP Grade Level (s): 11
+Course #: 662400 Length of time/Credits: 1 Year Course: 10 credits Prerequisite: Biology MYP; Chemistry MYP

 Description: This outcome-based laboratory course is the first year of a two-year course designed to prepare students for the Biology IB HL examination.
 Students undertake a detailed study of university-level core biology, augmented by a minimum of 60 hours of laboratory experiments (over two years) with their accompanying documentation.
 All students must complete laboratory hours, interdisciplinary group projects and the IB Higher Level Examination.